mateussenne/ghostwriter/README.md

 By analyzing a customizable PR template provided by you, Ghostwriter leverages the capabilities of artificial intelligence to craft clear and concise PRs, saving you time and effort in the code review process.

 ## Experimental Phase
-- The tool is currently in an experimental phase.
+- The tool is a **side project**  and currently in an experimental phase.
 Installation, as outlined below, may not fully result in the intended functionality.
 - **Uninstalling is not working at the moment** .
 You are not going to able to remove all ghostwriter files from your project by just running uninstall.

 ## Getting Started